loyjoy/welcome/documentation/introduction/GET_STARTED.md

 </p>

-The chatbot can be used not only on one website but also on various social media channels.
+But there is much more ways to publish your chatbot such as various social media channels.
-To use the chatbot on Instagram, use this link:
+To post your chatbot directly into an Instagram Story, simply copy and paste the appropriate link into the Swipe-Up link.

 <p align="center">
   <img src="instagram.png" alt="Instagram" title="Instagram" width="300"/>
 </p>

-For all other channels contact the LoyJoy Team.
+For other channels, please contact the LoyJoy Team.

 <p align="center">
   <img src="social_media.png" alt="Social Media" title="Social Media" width="500"/>
 </p>

-You have different settings for the chat window and the chat bubble.
-Here you can see our standard settings:
+If you decide to publish your chatbot on a website, make use of our Chatbot Settings.

 <p align="center">
   <img src="standard_settings.png" alt="Standard settings" title="Standard settings" width="500"/>
 </p>

-You might have noticed in the example that the landing page and the chat bubble is adapted to LoyJoy.
-You can also do this for your company.
-Here you can insert a logo, which will be used as a chat bubble:
+You might have noticed that the chat bubble is LoyJoy-branded.
+Adjust it by inserting your own chat bubble.
 <p align="center">
   <img src="image_chat_bubble.png" alt="Chat bubble" title="Chat bubble" width="400"/>
 </p>

-The image that you insert here will be your landing page:
+To spice up the landing page of your chatbot, add a background image.

 <p align="center">
   <img src="add_landing_page.png" alt="Add landing page" title="Add landing page" width="400"/>
 </p>

-It is also up to you if and how the chat bubble should be animated.
-These are the different possibilities you have:
+Get extra attention for your chat bubble by using our cool chat bubble animations.

 <p align="center">
   <img src="animation.gif" alt="Animation" title="Animation" width="500"/>
 </p>

-### How to measure success
+### How to Measure Success

 Nothing is better than success.
-Find your boosted performance and learn about your consumers under the Analytics tab.
+Find your boosted performance and learn about your customers on the LoyJoy Analytics Dashboard.

 <p align="center">
   <img src="analytics.png" alt="Analytics Start" title="Analytics Start" width="200"/>
 </p>

-General information such as the screen time, participants, and newsletter subscribers can be found here.
+Here you will find general KPIs such as the screen time, participants, and newsletter subscribers for each of your chat experiences.

 <p align="center">
   <img src="frontpage.png" alt="Analytics Frontpage 1" title="Analytics Frontpage 1" width="400"/>
   <img src="frontpage_.png" alt="Analytics Frontpage 2" title="Analytics Frontpage 2" width="400"/>
 </p>

-Understand in which language and at what time your chatbot is used the most.
-Depending on your chatbot type, you will find all the collected data in the Analytics.
+Depending on your chat experience, you will find information on your customers behaviour in the chat.

 <p align="center">
   <img src="customers_language.png" alt="Customers per language" title="Customers per language" width="400"/>
   <img src="customers_per_time.png" alt="Customers per time" title="Customers per time" width="400"/>